 Google Picasa earns enthusiastic reviews from critics who are most impressed with its photo-organizing features, which make it easy to find and catalog large photo libraries.
 Its image-editing tools are well-liked, though the software doesn't offer the advanced features found on GIMP and in Adobe Photoshop products.
 But that means it doesn't have a steep learning curve either.Ease of use

-Google Picasa earns enthusiastic reviews for offering free photo-editing software and excellent organizational features.
-Reviewers are most impressed with its photo-organizing features, which make it easy to find and catalog large photo libraries.
-These include facial recognition, for scanning photos and automatically organizing them by who is in the shot, and geotagging, which lets you add geographic data that can be used for organizing or by other programs (displaying images on a map in Google Earth, for example).Pros
+Simple interface.
+Like many Google tools, Picasa is easy to use and uncluttered.
+Installation is a breeze.
+Reviewers love its photo-management features, which make it simple to upload and organize your images.
+Features include facial recognition, for scanning photos and automatically organizing them by who is in the shot, and geotagging, which lets you add geographic data that can be used for sorting or by other programs (displaying images on a map in Google Earth, for example).Pros

 The latest version of Google Picasa earns an Editors' Choice award from PCMag.com.
 "As a standalone photo editing and organizing app, Picasa remains one of the best free options you can choose," says Michael Muchmore.

 Google Picasa 3 Review, Jay Stansfield, March 6, 2012

 PC Pro gives Google Picasa a high overall rating of 5 stars (out of 6).
 Jay Stansfield raves about Picasa's organizational tools, and he finds Picasa fast and easy to use.
 However, he thinks advanced users should look elsewhere.

 Google Picasa 3.9 Review, Ben Pitt, Oct.
 9, 2012

 Picasa 3.9 gets 4 out of 5 stars from Ben Pitt, and he recommends it for "casual photographers."
 He's not crazy about its photo-editing tools but thinks it's great for photo management.